latinos/PlotsConfigurations/Configurations/qqH_SF/Full2016_v7/README.md

     mkDYestim_data_splitNuisances.py --pycfg=configuration.py --dycfg=dyestim_qqH_SF.py --inputFile=rootFile/plots_qqH_SF_2016_v7.root --year=2016

-This step will also produce a new file, 'Nuisances_file.txt': copy its content in nuisances.py to properly consider uncertainty on the DY process.
+This step will also produce a new file, 'Nuisances_file.txt': copy its content in nuisances.py to properly consider uncertainties on the DY process.
 Remember to first delete the old values of the uncertainties!
 You can find them in nuisances.py, looking for the string 'Nuisances breakdown'.

 ### Plot distributions